 Courses are designed for LPN's to enhance knowledge of human health needs and nursing interventions while developing management of care skills needed by the registered nurse (RN) in the current health care setting.

 Active Involvement in the Profession of Nursing

 Nursing students and nursing faculty are actively involved in professional nursing organization activities at the local, state and national level.
-A Dakota Wesleyan University associate degree nursing student (Mitchell/ or Huron) received the prestigious “Outstanding Nursing Student of South Dakota” at the annual state nursing student conventions in 2005, 2008, 2011, and 2012.
+A Dakota Wesleyan University nursing student received the prestigious “Outstanding Nursing Student of South Dakota” at the annual state nursing student conventions in 2005, 2008, 2011, and 2012.

 The 2015-16 academic catalog will reflect the changes made to the nursing program.